Running with a cold? Should you do it? Can you possibly avoid it with my immune boosting tips? And what about if it’s more than a sniffle??

 It’s been noted that we’re crazy and this is a good example of why.

-Why Working Out When Sick Might Be Good
+Working Out While Sick Might Be Good A Good Thing

 For the majority of people, the immune system will respond favorably to an easy run (not the time for your hardest track workout of the year).
 Doctors think this could be due to a few factors: